Bharatkgupta/Bharatkgupta/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 🤔 &nbsp; I'mm is passionate about writing code, solving problems, automating stuff, and building software.
+- 🤔 &nbsp; I'm passionate about writing code, solving problems, automating stuff, and building software.
 - 🎓 &nbsp; I'm currently in final year of Bachelor of Engineering at Indian Institute of Technology Indore.
 - 👨🏽‍💻 &nbsp; I'm on track for learning more about Software Development and Data Science.
 - ✉️ &nbsp;You can shoot me an email at <a href="mailto:bharatgupta18001@gmailcom"><img src="https://img.shields.io/badge/-bharatgupta18001@gmailcom-D14836?style=flat-square&logo=Gmail&logoColor=white"/></a> I'll try to respond as soon as I can.<!-- 📄 &nbsp;Please have a look at my <a href="g"><img src="https://img.shields.io/badge/-g-3423A6?style=flat-square&logo=Google-Chrome&logoColor=white"/></a> for more details about me.
 I'm open to feedback and suggestions!-->